When did you first decide you wanted to cook?

 Any secret menu ideas you’re cooking up for the next OC Chef’s Table?

-Well, my next book – 101 Recipes Every Cook Needs to Know – is coming out in April next year, so I’m planning to pull that evening’s menu from the book … sort of a first pre-release peek with recipes that are seasonal for that time of year.
+Well, my latest book – 101 Recipes Every Cook Needs to Know – came out last summer, so I’m planning to pull that evening’s menu from the book with recipes that are seasonal for that time of year.